Importance of Shb-dependent signaling for glucose homeostasis, angiogenesis, hematopoiesis and reproduction.

 Shb is an SH2-domain adapter protein operating downstream of tyrosine kinase receptors such as the VEGFR-2, FGFR-1, PDGF-receptors and the T cell receptor.
 The effects of Shb are pleiotropic and context dependent.
 We have recently generated a Shb-knockout mouse to assess the physiological relevance of Shb in vivo.

 Shb-knockout mice also display reduced angiogenesis and this causes diminished tumor expansion (subcutaneously injected tumor cells or inheritable RIP-Tag insulinomas).
 Endothelial cells without Shb have an abnormal cytoskeleton and adherens junctions that may contribute to deficient angiogenesis.
 In addition, Shb-knockout vascular physiology shows signs of compensatory mechanisms (increased blood flow and an increased frequency of intermediately sized arterioles as determined by micro-CT) to counteract the adverse effects of the endothelial dysfunction.
-The underlying signaling event(s) responsible for these aberrations are currently being elucidated.
-An important aspect that has not yet been determined is whether tumor metastasis is affected or not by the absence of Shb and this will be studied.
+These aberrations are not due to regulatory roles of myeloid cells but reflect an inherent impairment of the vasculature.
+The Shb-knockout vasculature also confers increased metastasis of B16F10 melanomas due to increased vascular leakage and reduced recruitment of CD8+ cytotoxic T cells.

 The absence of Shb exerts effects on hematopoiesis and peripheral T lymphocyte function.
-The blood profile demonstrates fewer macrophages and we are currently exploring the bone marrow events responsible for this.
-CD4+ T lymphocytes show a Th2 skewing of their response to stimulation in the absence of Shb and this could be of relevance for understanding allergic responses.
+CD4+ T lymphocytes show a Th2 skewing of their response to stimulation in the absence of Shb and this confers increased allergic responses.

 Nina Funa (2008)